 (d) Landscaping, screening, and buffering of development in the M-X-T Zone shall be provided pursuant to the provisions of the Landscape Manual.
 Additional buffering and screening may be required to satisfy the purposes of the M-X-T Zone and to protect the character of the M-X-T Zone from adjoining or interior incompatible land uses.

-This DSP conforms with the requirements of the Prince George's County Landscape Manual (Landscape Manual), as demonstrated herein in Finding 12, subject to technical corrections and the provision of a revised landscape plan with the updated recreational facilities.
-The DSP also conforms with all of the requirements of the Prince George's County Tree Canopy Coverage Ordinance, as demonstrated herein in Finding 14, subject to technical corrections.
+This proposed DSP conforms with the requirements of the Prince George's County Landscape Manual (Landscape Manual), as demonstrated in Finding 12 of this technical staff report, subject to technical corrections and the provision of a revised landscape plan with the updated recreational facilities.
+The DSP also conforms with all of the requirements of the Prince George's County Tree Canopy Coverage Ordinance, as demonstrated in Finding 14 of this technical staff report, subject to technical corrections.